Under Armour Valsetz Tactical Boots Review 2019: Work to Assault

 Leather, Upper, Lace and Heel

-Okay, they are not using real leather which is not so good.
+Okay, they don’t use real leather which is kind of disappointing.
 Most of the job boots are not made out of synthetic leather.
-The upper is also made of textile material and the textile part is prominent.
+They also make the upper with textile material, and the textile part is prominent.
 People often refer to these things as `less valuable and less durable yet super comfy and fashionable.’
 As we described above, the heel area is unique.
 Good laces.
 Eyelets are OK.
 For more about leather, see our article.

 The thick comfortable tongues are neither shorter nor longer.
-Having fluffy supportive collars, Valsetz provide the best comfort.
-It seems that Under Armour prioritized their policy to make very light boots.
+Having fluffy supportive collars, Valsetz provides the best comfort.
+It looks that Under Armour prioritized their policy to make very light boots.
 They surely succeeded.

 Insole, Midsole, Shank and Arch Support

 They did the magic here.
-People don’t have significant number of complains when it comes to insoles, midsoles and the arch support issues.
-The Micro G® foam insole is responsive which means it will adapt naturally with your physique.
-Even the shank is not metal, they are made of TPU.
+People don’t have a significant number of complaints when it comes to insoles, midsoles and the arch support issues.
+The Micro G® foam insole is responsive, which means it will adapt naturally with your physique.
+Even the shanks are non-metal, they are made of TPU.

 Outsole, Construction and Sewing

-Outsole is made of thick, comfortable rubber that grips any surface well.
-The tread is more more than good.
+They make the outsole of thick, comfortable rubber that grips any surface well.
+The tread is more than okay.
 Cement construction.
-Sewing is somewhat good but the material is not of A+ quality.
+Sewing is somewhat, but the material is not of A+ quality.